redcap-tools/redcap-tools.github.io/projects.md

 | :------: | :---------- |
 | [redcap-tools](http://redcap-tools.github.io/) | REDCap-Tools is a GitHub organization that fosters interesting projects built against REDCap.
 Developers and projects in this organization have no official ties to REDCap other than looking to push the data management capabilities provided by REDCap’s more advanced tools (namely the API and Data Entry Triggers) to their fullest potential.
 (Edit the web site source code [here](https://github.com/redcap-tools/redcap-tools.github.io); view the repositories [here](https://github.com/redcap-tools).)|
 | [API Troubleshooting Vignette](https://cdn.rawgit.com/OuhscBbmc/REDCapR/master/inst/doc/TroubleshootingApiCalls.html) | There are many links in the pipeline between your institution's REDCap server and the API user.
 When the end result is unsuccessful, this document should help narrow the location of the possible problem.
 The first two sections will be relevant to almost any language interacting with the API.
 (Edit source code [here](https://github.com/OuhscBbmc/REDCapR/blob/master/vignettes/TroubleshootingApiCalls.Rmd).)|

+## Remarks

+* As a user choosing a resource, consider if you need one that's been updated since REDCap's version 6.0.0 (in Sept 2014), or since any other version that introduced API modifications and improvements.
+* As a developer maintaining one of these resource, please tell us if you'd like changes to an entry below.
+Help us keep the info current by [editing this file](https://github.com/redcap-tools/redcap-tools.github.io/blob/master/projects.md), and submitting a [PR](https://github.com/redcap-tools/redcap-tools.github.io/pulls).
+Alternatively, you can create a conventional [GitHub issue](https://github.com/redcap-tools/redcap-tools.github.io/issues) and tell us how your project can be more accurately described.